kevinaird/simple-stats/README.md

 - Configurable via yaml file
 - Designed for running in a docker container
 - Can retrieve container stats and container top data
+- Can retrieve metrics from any prometheus-style exporter
-- Can retrieve kafka topic count
+- Can retrieve kafka topic offsets
 - Can retrieve influx record count
 - Exports the data to a csv